Le36/chip36/README.md

 ![Options](/misc/options.png)

-ROMs can be played from terminal and combined for example with [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) you can play CHIP-8 ROMs like it's 1970.
+ROMs can be played from terminal and combined for example with [cool-retro-term](https://github.com/Swordfish90/cool-retro-term) you can play ROMs like it's 1970.
+With XO-CHIP ROMs only the default plane will be printed to terminal.

 ![Console](/misc/console.gif)